 Lovely, gorgeous fruits show up on our breakfast plates as side dishes or maybe as crisp or crumble.
 We eat fresh fruit mostly in season when they have their best flavor and their energetics help the body adapt to the season.
 In late fall and winter and spring most of the fruit has either been dried, frozen or home canned, except for apples that store well through winter.
 Sure we eat out of season every now and then, but coconut and pineapple are too cooling when there’s a foot of snow outside.
 A warm, spiced fruit compote over hot grains warms the core.

 Dinner and everything else….

 Breakfast foods don’t have to be the common American fare.
 Maybe you feel like a salad with a steak or fish?
-Stir-fry?
 Maybe a soup or stew?
 I often make double dinner recipes with the intention of left overs being breakfast.
+Clara, my daughter who is in school in Ireland does the same thing – she’s partial to stir fry and Japanese Clear Broth Soup.
 I know a few cooks that would be horrified to see that I will just slip the pan of stew into the fridge.
 Why take the time to put it in a different container if I’m just going to pull it out again in the morning and put it on the stove top?
 Think outside the box and enjoy a variety and explore.

 Here’s to a great start to your morning!